 In 2018, SRPC set targets based on 2015-2021 bridge conditions.
 The SRPC region was performing better than the state (57% good condition statewide compared to 65.2% in the region).
-As of 2021, SRPC is on track to meet "good" and "poor" condition targets, although poor-condition bridges have increased slightly.
-SRPC will be evaluating the 2018 targets and setting new targets in Summer 2023.
+As of 2021, SRPC was on track to meet "good" and "poor" condition targets, although poor-condition bridges have increased slightly.
+The state set new targets in 2022, which SRPC opted to support.
+Bridge conditions remain good in the region compared to the rest of the state.

-Condition State Target SRPC Target 2023 Status
+Condition State Target SRPC Target 2024 Status

-Good 57.0% Support State On track
+Good 57.0% Support State On Track

-Poor 5.0% Support State On track
+Poor 5.0% Support State On Track